Alfredo Rodriguez Brings Fresh Style to Jazz

 As part of working with Quincy Jones’ production company, Alfredo Rodriguez has kept busy playing in the most important Jazz festivals and events in and out of the U.S, as well as with “The Quincy Jones All Stars”.

-Part of Alfredo Rodriguez busy work has been recording his 1st CD produced by Quincy Jones which is titled “Sounds of Space” and right now is only being sold in Alfredo’s live presentations while Jones’ production company finalizes a distribution deal.
-“We completed the recording but we are still negotiating with various distributors to get a deal that works best for all”, says Alfredo, who will be at Seattle’s Jazz Alley in August 31st and September 1st
+Part of Alfredo Rodriguez busy work has been recording his 1st CD produced by Quincy Jones which is titled “Sounds of Space”.
+“We completed the recording but we are still negotiating with various distributors to get a deal that works best for all”, says Alfredo.

 The still commercially unavailable CD of “Sounds of Space” includes a varied selection of formats, with songs played by the trio, while for some songs he adds horns, and has a couple of songs with only the piano.
 “I like the trio format, and perhaps the next project will be just with the trio; and I’m considering if it should be a ‘live’ performance” says Alfredo of the ideas for his next recording.

-I look forward to the opportunity to witness a Latino artist blossoming to greatness when Alfredo Rodriguez visits Seattle’s Dimitrious’ Jazz Alley next week.
+I look forward to the opportunity to witness a Latino artist blossoming to greatness when Alfredo Rodriguez visits Seattle’s Dimitrious’ Jazz Alley.